 We have entered into indemnification agreements with each of our executive officers and directors.
-In addition, our executive officers and directors are indemnified under the Delaware General Corporation Law and the Bylaws to the fullest extent permitted under Delaware law.
+In addition, our executive officers and directors are indemnified under the General Corporation Law of the State of Delaware and the Bylaws to the fullest extent permitted under Delaware law.
 We also have a directors' and officers' liability insurance policy that insures our directors and officers against the cost of defense, settlement or payment of a judgment under certain circumstances.

 Our Audit Committee is charged with the responsibility of reviewing certain issues involving potential conflicts of interest, and reviewing and approving all related party transactions, including those required to be disclosed as a "related party" transaction under applicable federal securities laws.
 Our Audit Committee has not adopted any specific procedures for conducting such reviews and considers each transaction in light of the specific facts and circumstances presented.
-In 2008, no transaction requiring disclosure under applicable federal securities laws was submitted to the Audit Committee for approval as a "related party" transaction.
+The Audit Committee has approved the consulting agreement between MediciNova and Danerius, LLC, an affiliate of Alan W. Dunton, one of our directors, dated June 12, 2009, as amended September 23, 2009, pursuant to which Danerius provides consulting services to MediciNova related to its product development programs at a rate of \$27,500 per month.
+Such consulting agreement will expire October 12, 2011, subject to either party providing written notice of termination or MediciNova terminating the agreement for breach.
+In 2009, no other transaction requiring disclosure under applicable federal securities laws was submitted to the Audit Committee for approval as a "related party" transaction.